kutyadog/ai_notebooks/README.md

 - Implements confidence thresholding to ensure accurate responses
 - Includes a web-based interface using Gradio

-### 🛡️ Cybersecurity AI Assistant
-**2024-01_Security_AI_Chatbot.ipynb**
-Specialized AI assistant for cybersecurity scenarios using Cisco's Foundation-Sec-8B model.
-Provides expert-level insights on vulnerabilities, exploits, and security best practices.
+### 🌉 Base Model Chat Bridge
+**2025-04_BaseModel-Chat-Bridge.ipynb**
+Proof-of-concept for bridging base models with chat interactions using an instruct model as an "interpreter" to reformat user questions for specialized base models.
+Demonstrates how to enable conversational use of non-chat-optimized models like Cisco's Foundation-Sec-8B.

 **Key Features:**
-- Specialized cybersecurity model integration
+- Base-to-instruct model architecture
-- CVE/CWE knowledge base
-- Multi-model architecture (specialized + general purpose)
+- Multi-model conversation flow
-- Interactive chat interface
+- Interactive Gradio interface
+- Confidence scoring system
+- Performance metrics analysis diff>

 ### 🤖 Multi-Agent RAG System
 **2024-01_AgentChatGroupChatRAG.ipynb**